 - 1 Jalapeño, with stem, seeds and membranes removed

 - 14.5 ounces Diced Tomatoes

 - ½ teaspoon Cumin

 - 1 ½ cups Monterey Jack Cheese, or other melting cheese like Mexican Quesadilla, shredded

 - Remove stem, seeds and membranes from jalapeño then cut it into manageable pieces (about 4).
 Chop onion.
 Cook jalapeño and HALF chopped onion in skillet until slightly browned, about 7-8 minutes.
 With slotted spoon, remove to blender, leaving any remaining oil in skillet.

 - Add tomatoes, salt and cumin to blender.
 Pulse until smooth.

 - Once the tortillas are cool enough to handle, begin assembly.
-Place 1/4 cup sauce on microwave safe plate.
+Place ¼ cup sauce on microwave safe plate.
 Spread evenly.
-Place about 2 or 3 tablespoons cheese and one tablespoon onion (the other half of the onion that wasn't cooked) in center of a tortilla, roll up and place, seam side down, on top of tomato mixture on plate.
+Place about 2 or 3 tablespoons cheese and one tablespoon onion (the other half of the onion that wasn't cooked) in center of a tortilla, roll up (or fold over) and place on top of tomato mixture on plate.
 Repeat for remaining tortillas.
 (We usually put two or three per plate.)
-Pour about 1/4 cup sauce on top of rolled tortillas.
+Pour about ¼ cup sauce on top of rolled tortillas.
 If desired, sprinkle some shredded cheese on top.

 Percent Daily Values are based on a 2000 calorie diet.
 All amounts are estimates and 24Bite® takes no responsibility for actual figures since calculations vary by packaging and supplier.
 Please calculate the amounts yourself based on package labeling if you have specific dietary requirements.
 24Bite®, Kim Guzman or Christian Guzman shall not be liable for adverse reactions or any other outcome resulting from the use of recipes or recommendations on this website or actions you take as a result.